subgraph/usblockout/README.md

 This program provides a way to toggle Grsecurity Deny New USB feature with the state of a user session.
 That is, it will automatically enable the feature when the screen is locked or the session exits, and vice versa.

+The client utility also allows the user to enable or disable the feature manually by calling:

+	usblockout --[enable|disable]

 ## Caveats

 **Beware!
 If you use some sort of USB device (ex: a yubikey) for pam logins, login will be entierly broken!**